Can dogs eat rice?

 Times have changed.
 Now we can give it to our dogs.

-In terms of overall nutrition, black rice and red rice are about neck-and-neck.
+Regarding overall nutrition, black rice, and red rice are about neck-and-neck.
 Both are excellent, but each excels in different areas.

-You’ll see references to “purple” rice which is essentially black rice.
+You’ll see references to “purple” rice, essentially black rice.
 It sometimes transitions to a purple color as it’s cooked.

 Black rice is non-toxic for dogs.

 Your dog can eat black rice in moderation.
-Black rice, or any rice, should not take the place of your dog’s everyday meals.
+Black rice, or any rice, should not replace your dog’s everyday meals.

-Your dog should not eat any uncooked rice, including uncooked black rice.
-If they do, find out how much and call the vet if you feel it was too much given your dog’s size.
+Your dog should not eat any raw rice, including uncooked black rice.
+If they do, find out how much and call the vet if you feel it is too much, given your dog’s size.
 Also, call the vet if you are unsure.
 See the section on uncooked rice above.

 Can dogs eat quinoa